HaplyHaptics/Getting-Started/README.md

 # Getting-Started
-You're first place to look after receiving your Haply Kit
+Your first place to look after receiving your Haply Kit